aregtech/areg-sdk/docs/ServiceInterface.md

 #### Imported Types

-Imported types are declared using the `<DataType>` tag with the attribute `Type="Imported"`.
+The imported types are declared using the `<DataType>` tag with the attribute `Type="Imported"`.
 These types may have a namespace and a relative path to the header file where the type is declared.
 They should support default values, assignment, comparison, copying, and serialization/deserialization in the [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 **Example:**
 ```xml